codekaya/Aligned_duel/README.md

 # Aligned Fighters

-Welcome to **Aligned Fighters**, a multiplayer online game where players engage in thrilling turn-based battles with a twist of chance.
-Each attack has a 50% chance of being valid, making every move unpredictable and exciting.
-Prove your skills, defeat your opponents, and earn the right to mint a unique NFT as a token of your victory!
+Welcome to **Aligned Fighters**, a thrilling multiplayer online game where you stake real value to duel other players in a high-stakes battle of strategy and chance.
+Engage in intense turn-based combat, leverage the unpredictability of attacks, and outsmart your opponent to claim victory.
+Winners earn the staked amount and mint a unique NFT as a token of their triumph, all secured through zero-knowledge proofs on the Ethereum Holesky testnet via the Aligned Layer protocol.

 ![Aligned Fighters](aligned_fight_screen.png)